Is mileage tax deductible?

 • Driving to business conferences, training, or professional development events

-• Trips from a qualifying home office to client locations (home office = principal place of business)
+• Trips from a home office that is your principal place of business to client locations

 • Commuting from home to your regular office or fixed workplace